Grad Semester Programs: Sciences Po

 Students are required to choose one program of study at Sciences Po, a choice which will influence the courses that are available to them.

 AU students enrolled in the Program typically take the majority of their courses in French.
-However, it is also possible to take courses in English, and all courses are conducted in English within certain programs of study at Sciences Po.
+However, it is also possible to take courses in English and certain programs of study at Sciences Po have all of their course offerings in English.

 Students who wish to take courses in French must demonstrate proficiency in French at a high intermediate level at the time of application and are encouraged to reach advanced proficiency before enrolling at Sciences Po.
 Students are required to submit their TOR language exam results as part of the application.
-Students who are admitted to the Program should also be prepared to take language assessment tests administered by Sciences Po.
+Students who are admitted to the Program should also be prepared to complete a basic language assessment administered by Sciences Po.

 Regardless of whether students plan to take courses in French or in English, it is recommended that all students study the French language before going to France in order to gain communication skills for daily life in Paris.